Ramachetan/Document-QA/README.md

 ![Result Image](Result%20Template.png)

-Start the application by installing the requirements and run the command: chainlit run document_qa.py -w This will start the application on [the default port 8000](http://localhost:8000)http://localhost:8000
+Start the application by installing the requirements and run the command: chainlit run document_qa.py -w This will start the application on [port 8000 ](http://localhost:8000)http://localhost:8000